CyberKimathi/Getting-Started/getting-started/README.md

 * Basic knowledge of operating systems: Since you will work with various operating systems, understanding architecture, and use of operating systems is paramount.

-Knowledge of programming: Understanding programming languages including C/C++, Java or other scripting languages like Python and PHP gives you an added edge over the other security professionals.
+* Knowledge of programming: Understanding programming languages including C/C++, Java or other scripting languages like Python and PHP gives you an added edge over the other security professionals.

-Computer networking basics: Understanding network protocols such as IP Addressing, subnetting, and how they work will help you in natural learning of cybersecurity.
+* Computer networking basics: Understanding network protocols such as IP Addressing, subnetting, and how they work will help you in natural learning of cybersecurity.

-Web application technologies: A sound exposure in these applications and how they work will be a great asset in helping you learn cybersecurity.
+* Web application technologies: A sound exposure in these applications and how they work will be a great asset in helping you learn cybersecurity.

-## Things to learn:
+## Things to learn
+CyberSecurity will require one to interact with various operating systems.
+The most recommended operating system recommended while working in cybersecurity is Linux.
+This is because Linux is open-source (free) and many cybersecurity tools are build for the linux operating system.
+There are many linux distributions for cybersecurity enthusiasts, but here we will choose Kali Linux since it is the most popular one

-### Installing kali linux(Choose one)
+### Installing kali linux
+Choose one from the below methods of installing kali linux
 - Creating a bootable flash disk(Installing kali linux in flashdisk)(Beginners)<br>
 	🐧: [How To Install Kali Linux On A Flash Drive - 2020 (2021 Update In Description)](https://www.youtube.com/watch?v=BsuJvMkH-eE)<br>
 	🐧: [How To Install Kali Linux on USB Flash Drive | Full Guide](https://www.youtube.com/watch?v=IEAMopVfw30)<br>